Retirement Village Residents Association of New Zealand

 Retirement from work is no longer retirement from life.
 In fact, it’s the opposite - a ‘second life’ where growth, learning and discovery become more important, not less.
 People can enjoy the retirement village lifestyle whether they are 65 or 90 years of age.

 Retirement villages offer access to facilities and services that lead to improved health outcomes and greater social interaction than would be possible in a general residential setting.
+People who take responsibility for their own wellness future and get supportive home care, live longer and avoid hospital and aged care homes.

 The RVRANZ protects the rights of retirement village residents in New Zealand